fortinet-fortisoar/solution-pack-data-leakage-threat-response/README.md

 *Data Leakage Threat Response Solution Pack* is designed to provide a set of investigation and utility playbooks to respond to data leakage.

-Configure Cloud Access Security Broker(CASB) connector such as Symantec CloudSOC to capture events of policy violation like **External File Sharing**.
+Configure Cloud Access Security Broker(CASB) connector, such as Symantec CloudSOC, to capture events of policy violation like **External File Sharing**.
 It creates an alert of type **Data Leakage** and triggers a response workflow.

-Refer to Simulation Scenarios - Data Leakage to experience the use case without CASB configuration
+Refer to Simulation Scenario - Data Leakage to experience the use case without CASB configuration.

 ### Usage